-Copperplate painting plate S (bird and cat)
+Copperplate painting plate S (kimono cat)

 In the Meiji era (1868 to 1912) in Japan, a revolutionized ceramic production invented when painting could be made by printing, it enabled mass production of many artistic ceramics that used to me painted by hand.